Slavery in Portugal: African slaves

 The occupations of slaves varied widely.
 Some slaves in Lisbon could find themselves working in domestic settings, but most worked hard labor in the mines and metal forges, while others worked at the docks loading and maintaining ships.
 Some slaves worked peddling cheap goods at the markets and returning the profits to their masters.
-Opportunities for slaves to become free were scarce, however, there were many instances in which slaves had either elevated their status or obtained their freedom.
-Slaves were able to buy their freedom by saving any earnings, so long as their masters allow them to keep their earnings, or purchase a slave to replace them.
-Women slaves could be freed if their masters chose to marry them, but this was more common among the colonies.
+Opportunities for slaves were scarce and female slaves could be freed if their masters chose to marry them, but this was only common in the colonies.
 When Lisbon was on the verge of being invaded in 1580, slaves were promised their freedom in exchange for their military service.
 440 slaves took the offer and most, after being freed, left Portugal.
-Black female slaves were desired for sexual purposes, resulting in many mixed-race offspring.
-This prompted the Council of Trent in 1563 to denounce the widespread immorality.
-Mulattoes had the ability to integrate into society, some would even command whole fleets of ships.
-Slavery did little to alter society in Portugal, due to the slight ease of enslaved people’s integration, those who did not assimilate were treated similarly to the poor.
+Slavery did little to alter society in Portugal, due to the slight ease of enslaved people's integration; those who did not assimilate were treated similarly to the poor with most being shipped to Brazil to work in the sugar cane plantation.

+Trans-Atlantic slave trade database

+The Trans-Atlantic Slave Trade Database (TSTD), compiled over 40 years by historians Stephen Behrendt, David Eltis, David Richardson, and Manolo Florentino, is considered the most recent and reliable source for African slave trade statistics.
+Comprising data from 36,000 slave trade voyages, it covers over 80% of such voyages and is highly regarded in peer-reviewed academic journals for its rigorous research.